East West Highway–Old Georgetown Road Line: History

 At the time of the proposed changes, route J1 operated in both directions during the peak hours while route J3 operate in the peak direction only.

 On June 24, 2018, route J1 was re-extended back to Montgomery Mall via its old routing before the 2010 changes.
 The route also reverted to operating in the weekday peak hour direction only as well which was the same before 2010.
 Route J3 was discontinued and replaced by both routes J1 and J2 as a result.

 During the COVID-19 pandemic, the line was reduced to operate on its Saturday supplemental schedule beginning on March 16, 2020, with all J1 service being suspended.
-However beginning on March 18, 2020, the line was further reduced to operate on its Sunday schedule.
+However beginning on March 18, 2020, the J2 was further reduced to operate on its Sunday schedule.
 Weekend service was also reduced for the J2 beginning on March 21, 2020, operating every 30 minutes.
-The line restored its full schedule beginning on August 23, 2020.
+The line restored its full schedule beginning on August 23, 2020 with the J1 also returning to service.

-On September 5, 2021, service was increased to operate every 12 minutes daily between 7:00 AM to 9:00 PM.
+On September 5, 2021, service was increased to operate every 12 minutes daily between 7:00 AM to 9:00 PM..

+In 2024 during WMATA's FY2024 Budget crisis, WMATA proposed to eliminate all J1 service.
+However on April 25, 2024, Metro’s Board of Directors approved a $4.8 billion capital and operating budget which avoided service cuts.